-In addition to using standard and well-established approaches (e.g. Weichert's maximum likelihood method; Weichert, 1980), we tested an alternative strategy we developed based on direct inversion of incremental earthquake occurrences.
-Seismicity parameters (a- and b-values) are obtained by minimizing the residuals between observed rates in discrete magnitude bins and a theoretical truncated MFD model (e.g. Fig. 5a).
+In addition to using standard and well-established approaches (e.g. Weichert's maximum likelihood method; Weichert, 1980), we tested and compared results from an alternative strategy we developed based on direct inversion of incremental (noncumulative) earthquake occurrences using a nonlinear least-square approach.
+Seismicity parameters (a- and b-values) are obtained by minimizing the residuals between observed rates in discrete magnitude bins and a theoretical non-cumulative MFD model (e.g. Fig. 7).
 Such strategy is advantageous in that target observations are independent and the results are therefore not affected by discontinuous earthquake records, as for the case of uncertain completeness of reported large magnitudes.
 Moreover, a variety of a priori constraints (e.g. fixed b-value or maximum magnitude) can easily be included in the analysis.